all year except Christmas– 27 Dec, dinners served three nights a week (check in advance).

 not under 12.

-allowed, not in dining room, on lead in other public areas.
+allowed in bedrooms, not in dining room, on lead in other public areas.

 VisitEngland Five Star Guest House